 No food list in Arizona is complete without tacos.
 Tacos Tijuana has gained a cult following by serving up delicious street tacos.
 Their $1.50 tacos are served with carne asada or pastor and are made with freshly pressed corn tortillas, onions, and cilantro.
 In addition to tacos, they serve up quesadillas, mulitas, and vampiros.
 With only four items on the menu (and no website), Tacos Tijuana keeps it simple.
 Delicious food and affordability speaks for itself.

 Tucson natives know that one local dish stands above the rest–the Sonoran Dog.
 This local spin on a hot dog takes a heavy Mexican influence by wrapping the hot dog in bacon and topping it with beans, grilled onions, tomatoes, mayo, mustard, and jalapeno sauce.
 It’s hard to go in any busy area without seeing a food truck serving up the local delicacy–but the best of the bunch is Ruiz Hot Dogs.
 This food stand serves up the Sonoran dog with Sinaloan style toasted buns and chili peppers.
-This food truck also gives customers the best bang for their buck as two Sonoran dogs cost only $5.
+This food truck also gives customers the best bang for their buck with their economically priced menu.